Michelle McNamara: Personal life

 McNamara met her future husband, Patton Oswalt, one evening in 2002 when she went to a comedy club.
 She particularly enjoyed his set, in which he described Irish women as "kryptonite".
-As she left the club, she touched his arm, and said, “Irish girls.
-Nice.”
+As she left the club, she touched his arm, and said: "Irish girls.
+Nice."
 This spurred Oswalt's friend to urge him to pursue her.
 Oswalt did so, and they began dating shortly afterwards.
 They married on September 24, 2005.
 In April 2009 she gave birth to their daughter, Alice.
-At age nine, Alice made her voiceover debut on the TV series My Little Pony: Friendship Is Magic, as Wind Sprint, which saw her working alongside her father, who voices the character of Quibble Pants, and Alice's stepmother, Meredith Salenger, who plays Clear Sky.
+At age nine, Alice made her voiceover debut on the TV series My Little Pony: Friendship Is Magic, as Wind Sprint, which saw Alice working alongside her father, who voices the character of Quibble Pants, and Alice's stepmother, Meredith Salenger, who plays Clear Sky.

 Death

 On April 21, 2016, McNamara died in her sleep at her family's Los Angeles home, at the age of 46.
-According to the autopsy report released online by Radar, her death was due to the effects of multiple prescription drugs including Adderall, fentanyl, and Xanax.
-According to the Radar article, several of the medications were not prescribed to her, and other drugs such as cocaine and levamisole were also found in her possession.
+According to the autopsy report released online by Radar, her death was due to the effects of multiple prescription drugs including Adderall and Xanax.
+According to the Radar article, several of the medications were not prescribed to her, and other drugs such as cocaine and levamisole and fentanyl were also found in her possession.
 Previously undiagnosed atherosclerosis and stenosis of coronary arteries was a contributing factor, and the coroner ruled her death an accidental overdose.
 In June 2020, Oswalt and I'll be Gone in the Dark director Liz Garbus acknowledged that McNamara had been addicted to opioids.